OpenNebula/docs/source/operation/vm_management/img_guide.rst

 | ``clon``    | ``CLONE``            | The image is being cloned.                                                                                 |
 +-------------+----------------------+------------------------------------------------------------------------------------------------------------+

-.. todo:: update state diagrams with new states

 This is the state diagram for **persistent** images:

 |Persistent Image States|